Huancarani Catchment and Storage System – Peru

 Monitoring and Maintenance

 The community has a formally recognized water committee that manages the current water system.
-The committee along with the community members will be trained on proper administration, operation, and maintenance of the water system.
+The committee along with the community members will be trained on the proper administration, operation, and maintenance of the water system.
 These trainings will include how to clean and disinfect the water system, how to make an annual work plan, how to calculate the monthly rate to charge for water, how to collect funds to maintain the system, and how to conduct repairs and perform replacements when necessary.

 This project was funded through the generosity of the Paul Bechtner Foundation.
 Donations using the button below will be used for other projects in Peru.